-For Assignments Outside the United States
+For Assignments Outside The United States

-I, , (the "Volunteer") have agreed to participate in the International Agricultural Education Fe ellowship (the "Program") f unded by the United States Department of Agriculture ("USDA") three ough cooperative agreement # FX20AE-10619C001 granted to Catholic Relief Services - United State es Conference of Catholic Bi shops ("CRS").
-I understand that my participation in the Program wi ill require my placement in the Republic of Uganda (the "Placement Country") from , 2021 through , 2022, inclusive.
-I understand that I am participating in the F in the Program and that my participation n is wholly voluntary.
-I have ve read and understand the Consular Information and any Public Announcement issued by th e United States Department of State on or before the date of this Agreement for the Placeme nt Country, which reminds Americans of any ongoing threats rela ited to health, terrorism, vio olence, and criminal activity there.
-In spite of any such Public Annot uncement which remains in e ffect, I have decided to travel to the Placement Country and to participa ite in the Program there.
-In co nsideration of the opportunity to participate in the Program, the receipt a and sufficiency of which is her reby acknowledged, I agree as follows: -
+I, , (the "Volunteer") have agreed to participate in the Farmer-to-Farmer Program (the "Program") funded by the U.S. Agency for International Development "USAID") under a Leadership Award granted to Catholic Relief Services - United States Conference of Catholic Bishops ("CRS").
+I understand that my participation in the Program will require my placement in (the "Placement Country") from , 20 through , 20, inclusive.
+I understand that I am participation is wholly voluntary.
+I have read and understand the Consular Information and any Public Announcement issued by the United States Department of State on or before the date of this Agreement for the Placement Country, which reminds Americans of any ongoing threats of terrorism, violence and criminal activity there.
+In spite of any such Public Announcement which remains in effect, I have decided to travel to The Placement Country and to participate in the Program there.
+In consideration of the opportunity to participate in the Program, the receipt and sufficiency of which is hereby acknowledged, I agree as follows: